-The Head of the Delegation of the People's Republic of China: Madam President, Mr. Vice-President, Secretary-General, Distinguished delegates, ladies and gentlemen, first of all, on behalf of the Chinese delegation, I would like to congratulate you on your election as the chairwoman of the Sixtieth AALCO Annual Session.
-I believe that under your leadership, this Annual Session will be a successful and fruitful meeting.
-I would also like to express our appreciation to Secretary-General Dr. Pinitpuvadol and the Secretariat for their hard work over the past year, and the Indian government for all the arrangements of this Annual Session.
+The Head of the Delegation of the People's Republic of China: Madam President, first of all, on behalf of the Chinese delegation, I would like to congratulate you on your election as the chairwoman of the 60th AALCO Annual session.
+I believe that under your leadership, this annual session will be a successful and fruitful meeting.
+I would also like to express our appreciation to Secretary-General Dr. Pinitpuvadol and the Secretariat for their hard work over the past year, and the Indian government for all the arrangements of this annual session.

 Madam President, our world today is facing accelerating changes, and global challenges keep emerging.
-The COVID-19 pandemic has exposed the imperfections of global health governance, and the trade protectionism and financial hegemony have hindered the recovery of world economy.
+The COVID-19 pandemic has exposed the imperfections of global health governance, and the trade protectionism and financial hegemony have hindered the recovery of world economic.
 Certain countries have regained the Cold War mentality, instigating ideological confrontation.
 These, as a result, weakened the ability of the international community to jointly overcome those challenges.
-In the context of global transformation and turbulence, Chinese President Xi Jinping put forward the Global Development Initiative (GDI) and the Global Security Initiative.
-These two initiatives contributed the Chinese solutions to the global development dilemma and the making up of the international security deficit.
+In the context of global transformation and turbulence, Chinese President Xi Jinping put forward the Global Development Initiative and the Global Security Initiative.
+These two Initiatives contributed the Chinese solutions to the global development dilemma and the making up of the international security deficit.